Beginning January 18, at 9:00 AM, we will launch Sunday School (Equipping Hour) for all ages as a regular time of teaching and discipleship.

 we were hopelessly separated from Christ,

-and without God in the world (Ephesians 2:12).
+and without God in the world (Eph.
+2:12).

-Our hard and calloused hearts were melted by the reality of the Savior's dying love.
-Our pride and arrogance were shattered when we were made to realize that it was our sin that led to His agony in Gethsemane and His abandonment upon Calvary.
-We were gripped by the fact that God's sinless Son was pierced for our transgressions and crushed for our iniquities (Isa.
+Our souls were granted the unspeakable privilege of seeing and savoring Jesus as the pearl of greatest value (Matt.
+13:45–46), the One worth losing everything to gain.
+Our rock-hard hearts were melted by the reality of our Savior's dying love.
+Our pride was shattered as we realized that our sin led to His agony in Gethsemane and abandonment upon Calvary.
+Our minds were gripped by the truth that the sinless Son was pierced for our transgressions and crushed for our iniquities (Isa.
 53:5).
-What wonder of wonders that God would lay our iniquities upon His beloved Son and crush Him in our place!
-On the cross, the ever-blessed Son became a curse for us so that we who were cursed might stand forever blessed in God's presence!
+Our wonder was awakened that God laid our iniquities upon His righteous Son and crushed Him in our place (Isa.
+53:10).

 I am not what I ought to be,